Balti (food)

-A balti or bāltī gosht (बाल्टी गोश्त) is a type of curry served in a thin, pressed-steel wok called a "balti bowl".
-The name may have come from the metal dish in which the curry is cooked, rather than from any specific ingredient or cooking technique.
+A balti or bāltī gosht (बाल्टी गोश्त) is a type of curry within the United Kingdom served in a thin, pressed-steel wok called a balti bowl.
 Balti curries are cooked quickly using vegetable oil rather than ghee, over high heat in the manner of a stir-fry, and any meat is used off the bone.
-This combination differs sharply from a traditional one-pot Indian curry which is simmered slowly all day.
-Balti sauce is based on garlic and onions, with turmeric and garam masala, among other spices.

-Balti gosht is eaten in North India and some parts of Pakistan, as well as other parts of the world, such as Great Britain.
-The British version of Balti was developed in Birmingham in 1977.
+Balti sauce is based on garlic and onions, with spices including turmeric and garam masala.
+The dish was developed in Birmingham, England in the 1970s.
+A region of Birmingham with many balti restaurants has become known as the Balti Triangle.
+An application was made to the European Union to make "Birmingham Balti" a traditional speciality guaranteed product; the application failed because the allowed variations were not precisely defined.